cs107-BCXY/cs107-FinalProject/docs/documentation.md

 Finally, we have created the extension feature to handle automatic differentiation using reverse mode.
 The reverse mode module works by instantiating a `Reverse` object for each variable with some assigned value.
 It is capable of supporting reverse mode autodifferentiation for all basic arithmetic operations, trigonometric-- including hyperbolic and inverse trig functions, exponential, and comparison methods `__ne__` and `__eq__`, and logarithmic operations.
 As needed, the reverse mode feature appends the values of adjoints and child within each relative variable for computing the derivative.

-Description of your extension (the feature(s) you implemented in addition to the minimum requirements.)
-Additional information or background needed to understand your extension This could include required mathematics or other concepts

 ## Future Features